gremerritt/personal-site/_pages/01_about.md

   - <span style="font-size: smaller;">Solving the [Laplace Equation](https://en.wikipedia.org/wiki/Laplace%27s_equation), and in particular the [Heat Equation](https://en.wikipedia.org/wiki/Heat_equation) on an [Icosahedron](https://en.wikipedia.org/wiki/Icosahedron). [(Link)]({{site.github}}/icosahedral-lattice)</span>
   - <span style="font-size: smaller;">A Dropbox integration for iTunes on OSX.
 Written in Ruby, the app will dynamically download music located in a user's Dropbox onto the local machine.
 This way all music can be kept in the cloud, but the user can still use iTunes. [(Link)]({{site.github}}/henchman)</span>

-Feel free to reach out if you'd like to get in touch with me!
+Shoot me an email if you'd like to learn more!